karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

 As the project is being developed quickly, most of the issues mentioned in this guide will be resolved soon.
 On the other hand, new brake changes can also be introduced, so it's only worth using the latest version as well as checking the [changelog](https://pyodide.org/en/stable/project/changelog.html) before starting a new project.

-Wasm is a great technology that opens many possibilities.
-There are already a lot of interesting ports allowing you to run games such as [Doom 3](http://www.continuation-labs.com/projects/d3wasm/#online-demonstration) and [Open Transport Tycoon Deluxe](https://milek7.pl/openttd-wasm/) inside modern Web Browsers.
-[MediaPipe](https://google.github.io/mediapipe/getting_started/javascript) allows us to process live media streams using ML on a webpage.
+Wasm is a great technology that opens many possibilities and it has a great future.
+Since almost any existing C/C++ project can be compiled into Wasm, there are already many interesting ports allowing you to run games such as [Doom 3](http://www.continuation-labs.com/projects/d3wasm/#online-demonstration) and [Open Transport Tycoon Deluxe](https://milek7.pl/openttd-wasm/) inside modern Web Browsers, and Goolge [uses Wasm](https://developers.googleblog.com/2020/01/mediapipe-on-web.html) to rum [mediapipe](https://google.github.io/mediapipe/getting_started/javascript.html) on the web.

 Furthermore, [WebAssembly System Interface (WASI)](https://github.com/bytecodealliance/wasmtime/blob/main/docs/WASI-intro.md) makes it possible to take full advantage of Wasm outside the browser: